 Stroll through 70 square blocks of National Historic Landmark District in downtown Leadville, renowned for its Victorian architecture.
 Explore the numerous shops, saloons, and restaurants.
 Check out our self-guided tour (p.
 12 of the Leadville/Lake County Heritage Guide) and the best ways to walk back in time in downtown Leadville.

+Trek to a ghost resort you can only reach by trail or by ice!
 Snowshoe or mountain bike to the Interlaken Resort, on the shores of Twin Lakes.
 An escape for wealthy miners in the late 1800s, it can be reached only by a four-mile round-trip trail in winter.
-Breeze through the unlocked doors of Dexter Cabin, now being restored, and climb a steep ladder for a view from the top tower.